deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 However, Framework makes running Linux (an open source product from the beginning of the era) effortless and embodies the principles of third wave open source: it gives power and control to the user by enabling the Right To Repair.
 Oxide releases all their software as open source, as far as I'm aware.

-Some third wave open source companies produce copycat products: cal.com, Bitwarden, Typesense, Neon, Minio, Plausible, Nextcloud, Element (Matrix), and Proton all fit under this label.
+Some third wave open source companies produce copycat products: cal.com, Bitwarden, Typesense, Neon, Minio, Plausible, Nextcloud, Element (Matrix), Supabase, and Proton all fit under this label.
 This isn't an accusation.
 Being open source is a perfectly valid differentiator.